openstack/glance/doc/source/formats.rst

   This is the VHD disk format, a common disk format used by virtual machine monitors from VMWare, Xen, Microsoft, VirtualBox, and others

+* **vhdx**

+  This is the VHDX disk format, an enhanced version of the vhd format which supports larger disk sizes among other features.

 * **vmdk**

   Another common disk format supported by many common virtual machine monitors